MouseLand/facemap/README.md

 ## Processing

-The multivideo motion SVD and the small ROIs 1-3 are computed on the movie downsampled in space by the smoothing constant in the GUI (default 4 pixels).
+The multivideo motion SVD and the small ROIs 1-3 are computed on the movie downsampled in space by the spatial downsampling input box in the GUI (default 4 pixels).

 ### Multivideo motion SVD